us241098/Reddit-Flair/Readme.md

-# MIDAS Task

-This repository contains code for MIDAS internship task.
 The task is divided into 5 subtasks:

   - Data Collection
   - EDA